kidusze/kidusze-worksheet-J7.-/worksheet-J7.md

 3. The transport layer in the TCP/IP protocol (can i be reliable and drop a packet or do i need to accoutnfor evey packet)is responsible for establishing a reliable connection between two devices, ensuring data is delivered in the correct order and without errors, by managing the flow of data between applications on different hosts, including error detection, retransmission, and sequencing.
 As a client, I need to specify the destination port number to identify the specific application on the receiving device you want to communicate with.

-4. The main difference between SMTP and HTTP is that SMTP is used to transmit emails, while HTTP is used to transmit information between a client and a web server.
-SMTP is used to transmit email messages and HTTP is used to download web content and BitTorrent is used to pirate music and videos  HTTP is used for web pages and websites and SMTP is for emails.
+4. The main difference between SMTP and HTTP is that SMTP is used to transmit emails, while HTTP is used to transmit information between a client and a web server.HTTP is used for web pages and websites and SMTP is for emails.

 5. An IP address is a numerical code that uniquely identifies a device on the internet, while a domain name is a human-readable name associated with that IP address